Below you will find pages that utilize the taxonomy term “Python”

 Converting BigBlueButton recordings to self-contained videos

 When the pandemic lock downs started, my local Linux User Group started looking at video conferencing tools we could use to continue presenting talks and other events to members.
 We ended up adopting BigBlueButton: as well as being Open Source, it's focus on education made it well suited for presenting talks.
 It has the concept of a presenter role, and built in support for slides (it sends them to viewers as images, rather than another video stream).
+It can also record sessions for later viewing.

 Using GAsyncResult APIs with Python's asyncio